-Employees are prohibited from using County materials, tools, facilities, equipment and labor for personal or private use except as otherwise permitted by the Department.
-Employees may not perform private work for themselves, co-workers, friends or family members during working time while using County materials, tools, facilities, or equipment.
-Certain employees may be permitted to utilize specified county materials, tools and/or equipment for personal use as long as the personal usage of stated items does not cause the county to incur additional costs associated with use, and the usage is not illicit or for monetary gain related to outside employment.
+Employees are prohibited from using County materials, tools, facilities, equipment and labor for personal or private use regardless of whether the use is during working or non-working time.
+Employees may not perform private work for themselves, co-workers, friends or family members during working time or while using County materials, tools, facilities, or equipment.
 All County tools and equipment must be used and operated within the laws of the State of Ohio and/or rules and regulations of the County.
 Employees who separate from service with the County are responsible for return of reusable County property in her possession.